percona/pmm-doc/docs/using/platform/dbaas.md

     3. Select *External Access* if you want to make your DB cluster available outside of Kubernetes cluster.

-        By default, only internal access provided.
+        By default, only internal access is provided.

     4. Select a preset for *Resources per Node*.